cjtakhar/tindog/README.md

 # tindog

-A mock website that demonstrates mobile and desktop responsive design.
+A mock social media website that demonstrates mobile and desktop responsive design.